 \subsection{Evaluation on Multi-Target Hand Trajectory Prediction}

-In this experiment, we validate the capability of our Uni-Hand to forecast plausible future waypoints of multiple hand joints rather than centers.
+We further validate Uni-Hand's capability to forecast plausible future waypoints of multiple hand joints rather than centers.
 We do not involve EgoPAT3D-DT here due to a lack of joint annotations.
-For the H2O-PT and HOT3D-Clips datasets which have labeled GT 3D joint positions, we predict trajectories of five joints: one on the wrist and two each on the thumb and index finger (see Supp.
+For H2O-PT and HOT3D-Clips which have labeled GT 3D joint positions, we predict trajectories of five joints: one on the wrist and two each on the thumb and index finger (see Supp.
 Mat., Sec.~B).
 These prediction targets are selected according to the recent work~\cite{ren2025motion} considering potential downstream tasks.
 Moreover, we provide a data extension of our CABH benchmark (CABH-E) compared to our preliminary version~\cite{ma2025mmtwin}.
-As shown in the first row of Fig.~\ref{fig:viz_cabh_e}, we record ``place the apple into the square area from multiple directions'' to demonstrate that our Uni-Hand captures multimodal behavior~\cite{chi2023diffusion} without generating jittery actions from multiple directions.
+As shown in the first row of Fig.~\ref{fig:viz_cabh_e}, we record ``place the apple into the square area from multiple directions'' to demonstrate that Uni-Hand captures multimodal behavior~\cite{chi2023diffusion} without generating jittery actions from multiple directions.
 For CABH-E, we also generate 3D GT positions by HaMeR with depth observations, and forecast trajectories of three joints, which are on the wrist, the thumb tip, and the middle fingertip (see Fig.~\ref{fig:viz_cabh_e}).
 This target selection follows the setups from CoM~\cite{wang2025chain}, which emphasizes using the middle fingertips instead of the index ones.
-We thus showcase the performance of our proposed method on forecasting joint waypoints with different target combinations.
+We thus showcase the performance on forecasting joint waypoints with different target combinations.
 The final displacement errors are averaged among the target joints.
 Note that the SOTA baselines in this experiment are implemented separately on different joints since they do not support multi-target prediction originally.